BGCG/project1/README.md

 #### Social media icons ####

-Social media icons are from fontawesome.com (thank you!)
+Social media icons are from fontawesome.com (thank you!).

 Licencing information for fontawesome.com can be found [here](https://fontawesome.com/license).